13igg/BlockchainPractice/README.md

 Created a trivial private Python blockchain complete with the ability to mine new blocks, consensus transaction control, and api endpoint mappings via Flask.

+#PrivateEthereumBlockchain
+Private ethereum blockchain created using the geth commandline.
+View the readme within that project for more information.

 # Solidity
 ### Udemy Course Work
 Course 1 - Ethereum and Solidity: The Complete Developer's Guide